-Number and percent of waiver participants for whom service units paid did not exceed authorized units of service by procedure code.
-Numerator = Total number of waiver participants for whom paid waiver service units did not exceed authorized units, by procedure code.
-Denominator = Total number of waiver participants.
+Number and percent of waiver service units paid that were delivered based on authorized units of service.
+Numerator = Total number of paid waiver service units by service procedure code that were authorized.
+Denominator = Total number of paid waiver service units by service procedure code.